 How it works

 Regulatory requirements, court requests for e-discovery (Subject Access Requests), and industry standards are having a profound effect on how businesses manage electronic communications.
-Failing to adequately store and retrieve emails may lead to penalties, fines, and legal consequences such as destruction of evidence charges and adverse judgements.
+Failing to adequately store and retrieve emails may lead to penalties, fines, and legal consequences such as destruction of evidence charges and adverse judgments.
 For many, being able to properly monitor, store, and retrieve email messages is now as important as keeping financial records tidy.

-Easy to implement, manage and use, Email Archiving from Spambrella is a scalable, reliable and secure service with no set-up fees.
+Easy to implement, manage, and use, Email Archiving from Spambrella is a scalable, reliable, and secure service with no set-up fees.
 Built on a highly reliable and scalable SaaS platform, Email Archiving can be deployed immediately and requires no upfront hardware or software investment.
 Email Archiving, together with our Email Filtering and Email Continuity, rounds out a complete solution for all your messaging needs.

 Active Directory (LDAP Discovery)